Last updated on April 15th, 2022 at 04:21 pm

 You can expect to pay an average monthly rent of 246 euros including all utility costs with Studentenwerk accommodations.

+Yes, of course!
+Indian students can work during their studies in Germany.
 With a German student visa, Non-EU students can:

 - Work part-time: You may work for up to 120 full days or 240 half days per calendar year.